Guaranteed lower bounds for cost functionals of time-periodic parabolic optimization problems: Robust preconditioners for the minimal residual method

 respectively, where $D_k = \sqrt{\lambda} K_{h,\nu} + k \omega \sqrt{\lambda} M_{h,\sigma} + M_h$ and $D_0 = M_h + \sqrt{\lambda} K_{h,\nu}$.
 In \cite{KollmannKolmbauerLangerWolfmayrZulehner:2013}, preconditioners are derived following the technique in \cite{Zulehner2011} based on operator interpolation theory.

 In this section, we present new robust preconditioners for the problem matrices in \eqref{equation:MultiFESysBlockk:2} for $k=1,\dots,N$ and in \eqref{equation:MultiFESysBlock0:2} for $k=0$ in order to solve optimization problem II.
 Here, we assume that $\sigma$ and $\nu$ are constant, which we also choose in the numerical results in Section \ref{Sec:NumericalResults}.
 Hence, $M_{h,\sigma} = \sigma M_h$ and $K_{h,\nu} = \nu K_h$.
-The block-diagonal preconditioners are practically implement by the version of the algebraic multilevel iteration (AMLI) method from \cite{Kraus:2012}.
+The block-diagonal preconditioners are practically implemented by the version of the algebraic multilevel iteration (AMLI) method from \cite{Kraus:2012}.
 The AMLI preconditioned MinRes solver is robust and of optimal complexity which is proved in \cite{KrausWolfmayr:2013}.
 This can be also observed in the numerical results' section.
-Let us consider the saddle point system \eqref{equation:MultiFESysBlockk:2}.
-The derivation for \eqref{equation:MultiFESysBlock0:2} is completely analogous.
-Defining the matrices and vectors
+Let us consider the saddle point system \eqref{equation:MultiFESysBlockk:2} for $k \geq N$.
+The derivation of preconditioners for system \eqref{equation:MultiFESysBlock0:2} in case of $k = 0$ is completely analogous.
+We refer the reader to \cite{KollmannKolmbauerLangerWolfmayrZulehner:2013} on details for the derivation of the preconditioners based on Schur complements.